The flu is a respiratory infection that affects many people each year. Anyone can get the virus, which can cause mild to severe symptoms.

-To build your immunity, sleep at least seven and a half to nine hours per night.
+To build your immunity, sleep at least 7 to 9 hours per night.
 Also, maintain a regular physical activity routine — at least 30 minutes, three times a week.

-Eat a healthy, nutrient-rich diet, as well.
+Follow a healthy, nutrient-rich eating plan, as well.
 Limit sugar, junk foods, and fatty foods.
 Instead, eat a variety of fruits and vegetables, which are full of vitamins and antioxidants, to promote good health.